 Over 65% of India's one billion citizens are registered to vote, making it the largest democracy in the world.
-For several decades, the Indian political system was single-party dominated by the Congress Party, but since the early 1990s political power has become increasingly decentralized.
-Although coalition-led government has resulted in less unilateral policy-making in India, expansion of international trade continues to be a unifying goal.
-Home to nearly a third of the world's poor, expansion of productive capacity and domestic consumption remain overarching aims of economic growth.
-Provided the continues to be a unifying goal of the world's poor, expansion of productive capacity and domestic consumption remain overarching aims of economic growth.
+For several decades, the Indian political system was single-party dominated by the Congress Party, but since the early 1990s political power has become increasingly decentralized.96 Although coalition-led government has resulted in less unilateral policy-making in India, expansion of international trade continues to be a unifying goal.
+Home to nearly a third of the world's poor, expansion of productive capacity and domestic consumption remain overarching aims of economic growth.97

 The United Progressive Alliance (UPA), a multi-party coalition led by the center-left Indian National Congress, currently holds a majority in Indian parliament and has control of parliament's agenda and of the implementation of new laws and regulations.
-Recently, the UPA had promised a major program to combat corruption, to reform markets, to develop infrastructure and rural areas and to promote economic growth to all citizens.
-Most of these initiatives have fallen short of expectations due to political squabbling and internecine battles within the UPA coalition.
+Recently, the UPA had promised a major program to combat corruption, to reform markets, to develop infrastructure and rural areas and to promote economic growth to all citizens.98 Most of these initiatives have fallen short of expectations due to political squabbling and internecine battles within the UPA coalition.

 One example is the controversy and ultimate disaster in failing to pass an anticorruption bill in Indian parliament in 2011.
 Indian parliament failed to pass the bill by its year-end deadline despite a national uproar, high-profile protests, a hunger strike by high-profile anticorruption activist Anna Hazare, and public support from Indian Prime Minister Manmohan Singh.
-The bill would have established an anticorruption bureau when it became law.
-99 The failure to pass this bill led many observers to speculate that Indian corruption is chronic and a standard practice for political business in India.
+The bill would have established an anticorruption bureau when it became law.99 The failure to pass this bill led many observers to speculate that Indian corruption is chronic and a standard practice for political business in India.
 Due to both this loss and the government's inability to rein in high levels of spending, the ruling coalition has lost much of its national support.

 One other embarrassing corruption scandal, spanning around 5 years, concerns a series of illicit deals involving mobile-telephone contracts between the telecommunications ministry and mobile-phone operators.
-This scandal has led to the resignation of many government officials, court orders to sever the contracts, the likely collapse of many Indian mobile-phone operators, and more discredit to the Indian government and its prime minister.
-100
+This scandal has led to the resignation of many government officials, court orders to sever the contracts, the likely collapse of many Indian mobile-phone operators, and more discredit to the Indian government and its prime minister.100